 - See examples for the Sculptors of World History project.

-ESPRAT+G: A popular analytical tool that is loaded with questioning models (of varying breadth) is the ESPRAT+G site.
+ESPRAT+G: A popular analytical tool that is loaded with questioning models (of varying breadth) is the ESPRAT+ G site.
+It is a useful sight to broaden or NARROW a project’s focus.
 Few high school students will be able to manage a research project that tries to tackle more than one of the 7 ESPRAT+G categories, though.
-Sometimes a really narrow and deep research project will explore the impact of one category on another.
+Sometimes a really narrow and deep research project will explore the impact of one ESPRAT category on another.

 The importance of Focus Questions:

-This might happen to you: It is natural to experience a change over the first week of research; students often formulate a very broad and ambitious Over-arching Question at first.
-But after some time with reference sources, the student often realizes that her first OAQ is just too broad and doesn’t give her the chance to show off deep research and analytic skill.
-So eventually she abandons her “Day 1” overarching question for a narrower and do-able focus question (possibly the one that was her favorite FQ from the start.)
-Then she shapes a new set of focus questions for deeper learning.
+This might happen to you: You formulate a very broad and ambitious Over-Arching Question at first.
+But after some time with reference sources, you realize that your OAQ is just too massively broad and doesn’t give you the chance to show off deep research and analytic skill.
+Just check in with your instructor and abandon the overarching question for a narrower and do-able focus question (possibly the one that was her favorite FQ from the start.)
+Shape a new set of focus questions for deeper, detailed and impressive learning.
 The important thing is to commit to a refined OAQ and FQs without wasting too much researching time at any point that you are floundering with way too much to try to tackle.
 (Save the “way-too broad questions” for your grad school dissertation.)

-If the librarian is involved in evaluating your Research Questions, she’ll look for them at the top of your NoodleTools dashboard or you might be asked by her to report your first reference article and research questions on this form: open the Google Form.
+If the librarian is involved in evaluating your Research Questions, she’ll look for them at the top of your NoodleTools dashboard or you might be asked by her to report your first reference article and research questions on this form or one like it that your teacher has customized: open Maggie’s Google Form.

-- 1) Is your set of questions COMPLETELY done and on time?
-1 OAQ supported by 3 FQs that are actually QUESTIONS and not topics.
+- Is your set of questions COMPLETELY done and on time?
+One OAQ supported by 3 FQs that are actually QUESTIONS and not topics.
 Late work loses credit.

 - Is it stated in “prime” or “to what extent” form?
 That is, MUST start with How…, Which… or Why… or To What Extent…